jb753/compflow/docs/usage.rst

 .. note::

+   * The setup script uses NumPy distutils, so if you do not already have NumPy installed, you should first run ``python3 -m pip install numpy``;
-   As the library uses Fortran subroutines behind the scenes, you will need a working Fortran compiler for the installation to complete successfully.
+   * As the library is based on Fortran subroutines, you will need a working Fortran compiler for the installation to complete successfully.

 .. testsetup:: *